TayyubNaveed/Sign-in-Form/README.md

-# Sign-in-Form
+## Sign-in-Form

-This is a multi-page sign in form using html, js ans css.
+This is a multi-page sign in form developed by HTML, CSS and JavaScript.